itsmezion/itsmezion/README.md

 I'm Zayn.
 I code in Python, C++, HTML, JS, and CSS and in the Linux Terminal.
-I own an arduino and raspberry pi and use it regularly.
+I own an Arduino and Raspberry Pi and use it regularly.

 Currently learning TKinter.